joinpursuit/AC-iOS-LifecycleAndControlsExercise/README.md

 # AC-iOS-LifecycleAndControlsExercise

-## Love Songs Lifecycle and Controls
+## Love Songs, Lifecycle and Controls

 ### Step 1

 We're going to create a settings menu for our love songs tableview from yesterday.
 If you already created that tableview, move on to step 2, if not...

 a.
 Fork and clone this repo.

 b.
 Create a tableview and populate it with the static array loveSongs in Song

 #### Love Songs TableView